niranjank804/43.DEEP-LEARNING---IX/README.md

 Hi Lisa,

-Thank you for answering all the questions, it was very helpful.
+Thank you for all your answers, it was very helpful.

-I did some checks in Assurant QA and found that the FTE account (A900001) has no data in Actual version — it is showing zero for all of 2025 including October 2025.

-Can you let me know where the FTE numbers in your October 2025 spreadsheet came from?
-Is that data coming from the OFSAA file, or from somewhere else?
-We need to know the source so we can include it in the design.
+I checked Assurant QA and found the FTE account A900001 is showing zero for all months in 2025 in Actual version.
+Your spreadsheet shows 10,197 FTE — can you let me know where this FTE data is coming from so we can use it in the TI?

-Also still waiting on a few things from before:
+Also few more questions:

-1.Salary account number — is it A700001-01?
+1.Salary account number - is it A700001-01?
-2.Amount Class for the salary driver — B000 only or both?
+2.Amount Class for salary driver - B000 only or both?
-3.Decision on target cube — use existing Actual Allocation or build a new one?
+3.Target cube - are we using existing Actual Allocation cube or building a new one?

 Thanks
+Niranjan patra